 1. Insect Repellent

 Backpacking bug spray or lotion is vital to ensuring your journey remains pleasant and comfortable and that you don’t come back with irritating bites or, worse, an infection from insect-borne disease.
-Proven repellent offers an all-natural travel size bug spray and lotion that’s a health-conscious, picaridin-based insect deterrent.
+Proven repellent offers a travel size bug spray and lotion that’s a health-conscious, picaridin-based insect deterrent.
 Plus, it comes in a convenient backpacking size!

 2. Navigation Tools